Mandy Jenkins: Local newsroom start-ups

 In 2010, Jenkins had a critical role in launching TBD.com with WJLA-TV, which combined the work of the station's broadcast staff with community engagement-driven journalism and blogs.

 Following her Knight fellowship, Jenkins managed The Compass Experiment, a partnership between news publisher McClatchy and the Google News Initiative.
 The partnership's goal was to create several online newspapers in communities without consistent or any news coverage, and initially targeted Youngstown, Ohio, which had recently dealt with the planned closing of its print daily paper, The Vindicator.
 From the partnership, Jenkins launched Mahoning Matters, a hyperlocal news site for the Mahoning Valley, in just 40 days in fall 2019.

 After the success of Mahoning Matters, Jenkins launched the Longmont Leader, a publication in Longmont, Colorado meant to fill the void by the Longmont Times-Call and the closure of the Longmont Observer.

 In 2021, The Compass Experiment partnership dissolved, and the ownership of the two newsrooms transitioned to different organizations; Mahoning Matters was transferred to McClatchy, while the Longmont Leader was bought by Canadian publisher Village Media.
 As of August 2023, both newsrooms are still running, and serve as news sources for their respective communities.

-“Local news is where I started my career and I feel it is the bedrock of our industry’s connection with the audience,” Mahoning Matters quotes Jenkins as having written prior to its founding.
-“Local news tells their stories, lives in their communities and earns their trust through the kind of accountability that comes when you might run into your area reporter at the grocery store.”
+“Local news is where I started my career and I feel it is began of our industry’s connection with the audience,” Mahoning Matters quotes Jenkins as having written prior to its founding.
+“Local news tells their stories, lives in their communities, and earns their trust through the kind of accountability that comes when you might run into your area reporter at the grocery store.”